 The Vermont Climate Economy Model Communities Program will help communities build and implement plans that model state-of-the-art rural development in an age of climate change.
 The ultimate goal is to create “climate smart” communities throughout Vermont and brand them, leveraging rapid change by implementing comprehensive efficiencies efforts, transportation system improvements, energy generation, entrepreneurship and business incubation to spur economic progress.
 The program is a partnership between the Vermont Council on Rural Development (VCRD), Green Mountain Power (GMP), Vermont Electric Coop (VEC), Washington Electric Coop (WEC) and other utilities, Efficiency Vermont (EVT), and other partners to provide concentrated services to homes and businesses and project development to the community.
 The program will work with two communities annually to model transformative change.

-A webinar was hosted on March 9 to provide an overview of the program and to field questions from interested applicants.
-That webinar can be viewed on youtube by clicking here.
+A webinar was hosted during the 2017 application period to provide an overview of the program can be viewed on youtube by clicking here.
 To view the Powerpoint presentation used for the webinar, click here.

 We welcome inquiries from communities interested in participating and organizations interested in partnering on this initiative.
 Please contact Jon Copans at email@example.com or (802) 225-6393 with any questions.